-Bullying (sometimes referred to as 'peer on peer abuse') may be defined as the intentional hurting, harming or humiliating of another person.
-It can involve manipulating a third party to tease or torment someone.
+Bullying (sometimes referred to as 'peer on peer abuse') may be defined as the intentional hurting, harming or humiliating of another pupil or group of people physically or emotionally.
+It may be repeated over time and can involve manipulating a third party to tease or torment someone.
 It can involve complicity that falls short of direct participation.
 Bullying is often hidden and subtle.
-It can also be overt and intimidatory.
+It can also be overt and intimidating.
 It occurs over a period of time and is persistent.
 Usually the bully has power over the victim.